BOTOX® Injections for Urinary Incontinence

 How BOTOX® Works for Bladder Control

-BOTOX® works by temporarily paralyzing the overactive muscles in the bladder that cause urgency, frequency, and urge incontinence.
+BOTOX® works by relaxing the overactive muscles in the bladder that cause urgency, frequency, and urge incontinence.

-- The medication is injected directly into the bladder muscle during a simple in-office procedure.
+- The medication is injected directly into the bladder muscle during an in-office procedure.

-- It helps reduce involuntary contractions of the bladder, giving you better control over your urination.
+- It reduces involuntary contractions of the bladder, giving you better control over urination.

 - Effects typically last 6-9 months before retreatment is needed.